palavatv/palava-client/README.md

     $ npm install palava-client

 This will install palava and its dependencies into the node_modules folder.
-You'll need to include all dependencies (palava, eventEmitter, adapter.js) into your source file.

 ### JS bundle file